skyybrew/wiiu-hbguide/docs/Riiconnect24vWii.md

 ?> Riiconnect24 restores the functionality of wiiconnect24.

-!> This Guide is for the vWii only trying this on an original wii or wii mini could cause a brick
+!> This Guide is for the vWii only trying this on an original Wii or Wii Mini could result in a brick.

 ## Required Downloads
 The RiiConnect24 Patcher, which you can grab from [here](https://github.com/RiiConnect24/RiiConnect24-Patcher/releases/download/v1.5.2%2Fv1.2.0/RiiConnect24Patcher.bat) on Windows.